This is the multi-page printable view of this section. Click here to print.

 Backup PolicyBackup policy set by the user

-Backup retention countNumber of snapshots retained in the backup
+Number of backup copiesNumber of snapshots retained in the backup

-• Volume Name: Name of the original or backup volume
+• Volume name: Name of the original or backup volume

-• Location: Location where the volume was created
+• Location: Where the volume was created

 Table.
 Disk Backup Tab Detailed Information Items